Parenteral Manual

 • Punctured vial stable 7 days refrigerated.

-• Diluted solutions (5 mg/mL) stable 30 days refrigerated and at room temperature.
+• Diluted solutions (5 mg/mL) stable for 30 days refrigerated and at room temperature.

 • DO NOT use bacteriostatic water for injection.